gitbls/sdm/Docs/Plugins.md

 * **ssh** &mdash; Enable SSH in the initramfs
 * **uniquesshkey** &mdash; Use a unique SSH key in the initramfs.
 Default is to use the host SSH key (of the system being encrypted)

+`authkeys` is required with `ssh`

 These are discussed further in the above-mentioned Disk Encryption page.

 #### Examples

-* `--plugin cryptroot:"authkeys=/home/bls/.ssh/authorized_keys|ssh" Configures the rootfs for encryption and enables SSH into the initramfs with keys authorized in the named authorized_keys file.
+* `--plugin cryptroot:"authkeys=/home/bls/.ssh/authorized_keys|ssh` Configures the rootfs for encryption and enables SSH into the initramfs with keys authorized in the named authorized_keys file.

 ### disables